earthly/website/blog/_posts/2022-09-14-aws-networks.md

 sudo apt install nginx
 ~~~

 That's it, no more setup is needed.
-Now, copy and paste the same IP address into your browser, and you should see the nginx welcome page returned.
+Now you can paste the same IP address into your browser, and you should see the nginx welcome page returned.

 <div class="wide">